Orders of Oscillation Motivated by Sarnak's Conjecture--Part II: Polynomial skew products.

 Theorem~\ref{main} can be generalized to the following theorem.

-\begin{theorem}~ Suppose $f$ is a polynomial skew products of degree $k$ on the $d$-torus in the form (\ref{psp2}).
-Then there is a positive integer $m=m(d, k, h_{1}, \cdots, h_{d})$ such that any oscillating sequence ${\bf c}$ of order $m$ is linearly disjoint from $f$. \end{theorem}
+\begin{theorem}~ Suppose $f$ is a polynomial skew product of degree $k$ in the form (\ref{psp2}).
+Then there is a positive integer $m=m(d, k, h_{1}, \cdots, h_{d})$ such that any oscillating sequence ${\bf c}$ of order $m$ and $f$ are linearly disjoint. \end{theorem}